F5EMEA/oltra/use-cases/bigip-monitoring/README.md

 >**Note:** You might want to run the script multiple times to collect more logs/statistics.

 #### Step 3 - Review Dashboards in Grafana
-Once the script has been completed we should be able to observe the reports and see interesting data such as:
+Once the script has been completed we should be able to see statistics/events on the Grafana dasbboards such as:
 - Utilization per virtual server
 - Traffic per pool and pool memebers
 - HTTP Response Code statistics